 • Liaison with parents

-How do school know that its provision for SEN pupils is effective and how do we assess and review the progress for SEN pupils?
+How does school know that its provision for SEN pupils is effective and how do we assess and review the progress for SEN pupils?

 Progress is the crucial factor in determining the need for additional support.
 Adequate progress is that which: